 Teachers, including their bargaining unit, and paraprofessionals expressed interest in purchasing science curriculum and supplemental materials, and wanted to continue using Go Math curriculum for K-5.
 Educators recommended tutoring afterschool.
-The custodian discussed hiring additional staff for custodial duties since more personnel is required with the additional classrooms and COVID-19 related guidelines that may still be in effect.
+The custodian discussed working to ensure our new construction and modernization projects come to fruition.

-Parent recommendations mostly revolved around grounds, including more security, aesthetically pleasing landscaping, playground equipment, and no masks or social distancing.
-Some expressed a desire for more opportunities for foreign language, STEM/coding activities, and classroom art, music and band.
+Parent recommendations mostly revolved around parent involvement and participation now that COVID-19 restrictions have lifted, increased bus service to out of attendance boundaries, and PE curriculum.
+Some expressed a desire for more opportunities for foreign language, STEM/coding activities, PE activities, and classroom art, music and band.

-A description of the aspects of the LCAP that were influenced by specific stakeholder input.
+A description of the aspects of the LCAP that were influenced by specific input from educational partners.